tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 We can make light work out of repeating the same set of changes on a range of lines by recording a macro and then playing it back on each line.
 There are two ways to do this: executing the macro in series or in parallel.

 record your macro on one line > visual select other lines > `:'<,'>normal @a`
 The `:normal @a` command tells Vim to execute the macro once for each line in the selection.
-This execute the macro on each line parallel independent from the others; If an iteration fails, it does so in isolation.
-Whereas `22@a` executes them in series; If one iteration fail, the rest fail.
+This execute the macro on each line **parallel** independent from the others; If an iteration fails, it does so in isolation.
+Whereas `22@a` **executes them in series**; If one iteration fail, the rest fail.

-Execute in series, if the motion fail on one line, the remaining macros to be executed is aborted.
+- Execute in series, if the motion fail on one line, the remaining macros to be executed is aborted.
+- Execute in parallel, the `:normal@a` command tells Vim to execute the macro once for each line in the selection.

 ---

 Sometimes we miss a vital step when we record a macro.
 There’s no need to re-record the whole thing from scratch.
-Instead, we can append extra commands onto the end of an existing macro.
+Instead, we can **append extra commands onto the end of an existing macro**.

 Use `:reg a` to inspect the contents of register `a`.